What do you mean by “Write for Success”?

 We edit by hand and do not run your manuscript through editing software because we believe the existing software programs cannot accurately pick up subtle distinctions or make logical judgments.

 We are members of professional organizations which keep us apprised of current happenings, involve us with current events, and provide us with opportunities that benefit our clients as well.
 For example, we set up tables at prominent events throughout Los Angeles, where we may provide authors with space to display and sell their books and promote their products.
 WFS and its representatives do not sell books.

 Society of Children’s Book Writers and Illustrators, www.scbwi.org

 GIVING BACK TO THE COMMUNITY

-Nonprofit organizations: Each calendar year, Write for Success donates up to the equivalent of three free hours of editing services gift cards.
+Nonprofit organizations: Each calendar year, Write for Success donates up to the equivalent of two (2) free hours of editing services gift cards.
 If you have a verifiable 501(c)(3) and wish to request a donation, please email Christine@Write-for-Success.com.
 The 2018 donation has already been made.